silaspe/maths/docs/mod.md

 <iframe src="https://www.desmos.com/calculator/nbtmgnbayw?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 Isn't it beautiful?
-I can just add the angles and multiply the magnitudes of any two numbers to get their product mod $7$.
-Also if two numbers are complex conjugates on the unit circle, then they are inverses of each other, and I've never seen that in a real desmos graph before!
+I can just add the angles and multiply the magnitudes of any two numbers to get their product mod $7$. $6$ is on $-1$ which makes sense because $6 = 7 - 1$.
+Also, numers on opposite sides add to $7$, and "opposite side" in complex numbers means "negatave", so that is also just so perfect to me to.
+Also, if two numbers are complex conjugates on the unit circle, then they are inverses of each other, and I've never seen that in a real desmos graph before!
 Also, that was a bit of a lie, because I'm actually editing on the repo, so the graph isn’t loading, and I would have to click on the tab with the graph to see it.
 Alternatively, I could just hit the "Commit changes" button on the top-right and wait for $2$ minutes to see it on the website.
 Yeah, I'll do that.

 I will add only this line of text to my website, because it would be sad to add anything else to my website on easter.